leftthomas/CCCapsNet/README.md

---embedding_type         embedding type [default value is 'cwc'](choices:['cwc', 'cc', 'normal']) --classifier_type        classifier type [default value is 'capsule'](choices:['capsule', 'linear']) --embedding_size         embedding size [default value is 64] --hidden_size            hidden size [default value is 128] --in_length              in capsule length, it only works for capsule classifier [default value is 8] --out_length             out capsule length, it only works for capsule classifier [default value is 16]
+--embedding_type         embedding type [default value is 'cwc'](choices:['cwc', 'cc', 'normal']) --classifier_type        classifier type [default value is 'capsule'](choices:['capsule', 'linear']) --embedding_size         embedding size [default value is 64] --num_codebook           codebook number, it only works for cwc and cc embedding [default value is 8] --num_codeword           codeword number, it only works for cwc and cc embedding [default value is None] --hidden_size            hidden size [default value is 128] --in_length              in capsule length, it only works for capsule classifier [default value is 8] --out_length             out capsule length, it only works for capsule classifier [default value is 16]